Generic Name: clomiphene (KLOE mih feen)

 endometriosis or uterine fibroids.

-It is not known whether clomiphene passes into breast milk or if it could harm a nursing baby.
+Clomiphene can pass into breast milk and may harm a nursing baby.
 This medication may slow breast milk production in some women.
 Tell your doctor if you are breast-feeding a baby.

 Using Clomid for longer than 3 treatment cycles may increase your risk of developing an ovarian tumor.
 Ask your doctor about your specific risk.